marcoantonioni/daffy/daffydoc/docs/Beta/Turbo.md

   document.title = "Supporting Software - Turbo";
 </script>
 # Turbonomic
-!!!
-Warning
-      Early features - Still in testing mode, may not always work.
-User be aware!!!

 !!! attention

 	You will be required to provide a license key to fully enable the 	Turbonomic Platform.
 When the platform installation is complete, you will 	be presented with a URL where you will need to configure the administrator 	password and provide a valid Turbonomic license key.